 Health epidemics, pandemics and similar outbreaks, such as COVID-19, create substantial risk to the Company.
 Employees work in close proximity to one another.
-When an employee is positive for COVID-19 or suspected of being infected, other employees he or she has come in contact with may also be infected, with a cascading effect on the workforce.
-In addition to the time off to recover (or pass the CDC guideline isolation period), there is a need to clean and disinfect the areas where the employee was working and had frequented in the facility.
+Therefore, if an employee is infected with a communicable disease, such as COVID-19, or suspected of being infected, other employees he or she has come in contact with may also be infected, with a cascading effect on the workforce.
+In addition to the time off to recover, there is a need to clean and disinfect the areas where the employee was working and had frequented in the facility.
 The nature of the Company's business requires mostly "hands-on" activities related to design, manufacturing and testing.
 Therefore, absenteeism resulting from infectious diseases and cleaning procedures to disinfect various areas of our facilities can have a significant impact on a contract's schedule, with a corresponding impact to costs.
 The Company is not able to predict possible future pandemics, but if they manifest, they could have significant adverse effects on our business, financial position, results of operations and/or cash flows.